mysensors/NodeManager/README.md

 #define MODULE_AM2320 0
 // Enable this module to use one of the following sensors: SENSOR_TSL2561
 #define MODULE_TSL2561 0
+// Enable this module to use one of the following sensors: SENSOR_PT100
+#define MODULE_PT100 0
+// Enable this module to use one of the following sensors: SENSOR_BMP280
+#define MODULE_BMP280 0

 ~~~

 ### Installing the dependencies